 Black Forest hotel experience

 If you’re used to travelling in bigger cities, you’ll have to get used to the Gasthaus experience.
 This is the small-town German set up of a restaurant with rooms upstairs.
 Often there is no front desk, you just enter through the restaurant and the staff will give you a key.
-We lucked out with a lovely place in Mühlenbach, deep in the Black Forest.
+We lucked out with a lovely place in Mühlenbach, just off the Black Forest High Road.
 The Gasthaus Ochsen is a bit like the King’s Head or the Red Lion in England, there is one in every town.
 Regardless, we checked in, had a lovely meal downstairs with local wine, a huge plate of buttered spätzle for our son, and a dish of salmon, chanterelles and pasta I still dream about.
 The breakfast was lovely and traditional – think proper Black Forest ham, boiled eggs, endless types of bread, müsli, and the best hotel coffee I’ve had in awhile.
 The little canal beside the Gasthaus was rushing like a major river after all the rain, and the church bells from across the road made for a beautiful wake up call.

 Black Forest hotel search